Spring 1987 West Bank unrest: Palestinian prisoners' hunger strike

-On 25 March 1987, 3000 Palestinians in Israeli custody in several different Israeli prisons launched a hunger strike in protest over the conditions they were being held in.
+On 25 March 1987, 3,000 Palestinians in Israeli custody in several different Israeli prisons launched a hunger strike in protest over the conditions they were being held in.
 Among the complaints listed by the prisoners were overcrowding, lack of sunlight, lack of ventilation, and abuse by Israeli prison officials.
 The re-opening of the Ansar II prison, which had been shut down in 1986 after reports of physical abuse of prisoners, to handle the increasingly growing Palestinian prisoner population, was another factor.
 Another major complaint was an alleged refusal by newly appointed Israel Prison Service head David Maimon to recognise and negotiate with prisoners' self-formed committees.
-Israeli Minister of Police Haim Bar-Lev denied the allegations against Maimon, saying that "the prison commissioner does not set policy - not the incumbent one, not the previous one nor the one who preceded him," and claimed that the strike had been sparked by prisoners upset over not being released in exchange for IDF soldiers captured in Lebanon.
+Israeli Minister of Police Haim Bar-Lev denied the allegations against Maimon, saying that "the prison commissioner does not set policy – not the incumbent one, not the previous one nor the one who preceded him," and claimed that the strike had been sparked by prisoners upset over not being released in exchange for IDF soldiers captured in Lebanon.
 Maimon told Kol Yisrael that he hadn't changed prison conditions, but did wish to "to put an end to the situation where prisoners' leaders were running the prisons."

 The outbreak of the hunger strike led to a number of protests across Palestine in support of the prisoners, including commercial strikes, student strikes, sit-ins, marches, and in some cities, general strikes.
 The protests were largely led by Palestinian women and students.
 According to Mary Curtius of The Christian Science Monitor, "the hunger strike seems to have captured the imagination of Palestinian youth on the West Bank.
-Busloads of high school students now travel each day to the Arab East Jerusalem offices of the International Red Cross, where the mothers of hunger striking prisoners await daily reports on the condition of the strikers...
+Busloads of high school students now travel each day to the Arab East Jerusalem offices of the International Red Cross, where the mothers of hunger striking prisoners await daily reports on the condition of the strikers....
 Observers say the actions in support of the fasting prisoners are the most sustained and widespread since a wave of unrest swept the West Bank in 1982."

 Some protesting Palestinians were arrested as Israeli police dispersed demonstrations.
-Other protests developped into riots, with protestors clashing with Israeli forces, including throwing stones at Israeli soldiers and Israeli military vehicles.
+Other protests developed into riots, with protestors clashing with Israeli forces, including throwing stones at Israeli soldiers and Israeli military vehicles.
 On 6 April, there was an incident where two Palestinian men were shot and injured in East Jerusalem by a Shin Bet agent after they threw stones at the agent's car, shattering the windshield.
 On 7 April, there was an incident where one Palestinian was shot and injured after trying to grab a soldier's gun.
 As a result of the demonstrations, Israeli authorities also imposed curfews on several Palestinian cities.

 The prisoners ultimately agreed to end the hunger strike on 13 April, following negotiations with Maimon.
 The strike had been the longest and most extensive Palestinian prisoners' hunger strike since the 1980 Palestinian prisoners' hunger strike.